HenryDashwood/hakyll-website/things/books.md

 Richard III - William Shakespeare

-Planet Funny - Ken Jennings
+Planet Funny: How Comedy Took Over Our Culture - Ken Jennings

 The Audacity to Win - David Plouffe